Psmths/windows-forensic-artifacts/persistence/evtx-5861-event-consumer-created.md

 - `%SystemRoot%\System32\Winevt\Logs\Microsoft-Windows-WMI-Activity%4Operational.evtx`

 ## Artifact Interpretation
 Because new WMI event consumers on Windows enpoints are rather rare, this artifact provides a high-fidelity indicator of persistence activity.
 The information that you find in this event may vary depending on specific attacker techniques.
-In general, suspicious WMI event consumers will be of the following types, which are indicated in the event data:
+In general, suspicious WMI event consumers will be of the following types, which are indicated in the event data for event ID `5861`:

  - `CommandLineEventConsumer`
  - `ActiveScriptEventConsumer`